Please select language

 Various techniques can be used to create subtle embossing and debossing effects with Sto's renders.
 Whether impressing a pattern on the surface with fabric or mesh, or adding a thin coat layer with a stencil to create a slightly raised pattern, this technique has versatile applications.
 Stamps, moulds and other objects can be used to create these variations in surface impressions, playing with depths to create a unique facade.
 Combine colours and textures, or contrast textures in the same colour - this unique property of rendered facades can bring an otherwise plain surface to life.
 Often used for creating patterns or integrated signage, this method adds a slightly sculptural quality to a facade.

-Find out more about embossed & debossed render
+Find out more about embossed & debossed effect render

 • Freeform render